The Freedom Association

-The Freedom Association (TFA) is a pressure group in the United Kingdom that describes itself as "a non-partisan, classically liberal campaign group, which has links to the Conservative Party and UK Independence Party (UKIP).
+The Freedom Association (TFA) is a pressure group in the United Kingdom that describes itself as "a non-partisan, classically liberal campaign group", which has links to the Conservative Party and UK Independence Party (UKIP).
 TFA was founded in 1975 as the National Association for Freedom (NAFF) and gained public prominence through its anti-trade union campaigns.
-Its popularity grew after campaigning against perceived abuses to individual freedom including big business, big government, organised labour and Irish political violence.
+Its popularity grew after campaigning against perceived abuses to individual freedom including big business, big government, organised labour, and Irish political violence.
 By the end of the 1970s the organisation had around 20,000 members.

 In the 1980s, TFA campaigned against sporting sanctions imposed on apartheid-era South Africa – earning a judicial rebuke after taking unsuccessful legal action to overturn the International Cricket Council ban on touring teams, which it saw as an imposition on cricketers' freedom.
 TFA has also campaigned against the UK's membership of the European Union and against perceived partiality at the BBC, having in the past exerted pressure to secure an "impartiality clause" in the Broadcasting Act 1990.
 The current Chief Executive of The Freedom Association is Andrew Allison.

 Origin

 The Freedom Association was founded in 1975 as the National Association for Freedom (NAFF) by the Viscount De L'Isle, Norris McWhirter, Ross McWhirter and John Gouriet.
 Ross McWhirter had drawn up a fifteen-point Charter of Rights and Liberties before being murdered by the Provisional IRA in November 1975.
 NAFF was renamed The Freedom Association in late 1978.
-Andrew Gamble reported shortly after that the renaming was undertaken in order to avoid confusion with the similar National Front.
+Andrew Gamble reported shortly after that the renaming was undertaken in order to avoid confusion with the National Front.